MakuKamei/My-portfolio/README.md

 - Locomotive Scroll Framework
 - Git (for Version Control)

 > ### _"My portfolio website aims to captivate and inspire visitors.
-With the primary objective of highlighting my skills, experience, and unique design approach." - Cynthia Ugwu_
+With the primary objective of highlighting my skills, experience, and unique design approach." - Makujang Kamei

 ## What to Look Out For?